destjones/employee-organizer-10/README.md

 ## About The Project
 <img width="1432" alt="Screen Shot 2021-05-25 at 2 10 05 PM" src="https://user-images.githubusercontent.com/74513438/119568989-00eee400-bd63-11eb-8192-c34720b5828b.png">

 The employee organizer is a fast way to create a team roster for a company.
 The user is able to select the role of either an engineer, intern, or manager.
-After selecting the role, the user will be prompted questions that will fill
+After selecting the role, the user will be prompted questions that will fill the contact cards of each employee.

 ### Built With
 * [Bootstrap](https://getbootstrap.com)